ducarme/springable/docs/specifying_a_nonlinear_mechanical_behavior.md

-In `springable`, each spring (longitudinal, rotational, etc) has its own intrinsic mechanical behavior.
+In `springable`, each spring (longitudinal, angularal, etc) has its own intrinsic mechanical behavior.
 An intrinsic mechanical behavior is fully characterized by a **generalized force-displacement curve**.
 For a longitudinal spring, that curve will be interpreted as a *force-displacement* curve.
-For a rotational spring, as a *torque-angle change* curve.
+For a angularal spring, as a *torque-angle change* curve.
 For an area spring, as a *2d pressure-area change* curve.
 Etc.

 !!! info
     Mathematically speaking, the generalized force $F$ is defined as the derivative of the elastic energy with respect to the *measure* $\alpha$ of the spring.
-The measure $\alpha$ is the *length* for a longitudinal spring, the *angle* for a rotation spring, the *area* for an area spring, etc.
+The measure $\alpha$ is the *length* for a longitudinal spring, the *angle* for a angular spring, the *area* for an area spring, etc.
     The generalized displacement $U$ is defined as the difference between the current measure $\alpha$ and the *natural* measure $\alpha_0$, that is, the measure of the spring in its natural configuration (wherein no force is generated and no elastic energy is stored).